AcademySoftwareFoundation/MaterialX/documents/DeveloperGuide/ShaderGeneration.md

 **Figure 3**: Shading language functions implementation for node `<image>` in OSL.

 ### 1.3.3 Implementation by Node Graph
-As an alternative to define source code, there is also an option to reference a nodegraph as the implementation of a nodedef.
+As an alternative to defining source code, there is also an option to reference a nodegraph as the implementation of a nodedef.
 The only requirement is that the nodegraph and nodedef have matching inputs and outputs.

 This is useful for creating a compound for a set of nodes performing some common operation.
 It can then be referenced as a node inside other nodegraphs.
 It is also useful for creating compatibility graphs for unknown nodes.
 If a node is created by some third party, and its implementation is unknown or proprietary, a compatibility graph can be created using known nodes and be referenced as a stand-in implementation.
 Linking a nodegraph to a nodedef is done by simply setting a nodedef attribute on the nodegraph definition.
 See Figure 4 for an example.

 ```xml
 <nodedef name="ND_checker_float" node="checker" type="float">